sea-bass/pyrobosim/docs/source/yaml/world_schema.rst

        category: <loc_category>  # From location YAML file
        parent: <room_name>
        pose: [<x>, <y>, <z>, <yaw>]  # If not specified, will sample
+       is_open: true  # Can only pick, place, and detect if open
+       is_locked: true  # Can only open and close if unlocked
      - ...
      - ...